DopierRex/OneNext/README.md

 SAMCOUPE

-When you have finished flashing all of the extra cores, restart your Spectrum Next in default Next personality.
+When you complete flashing all of the extra cores, restart your Spectrum Next in default Next personality.

 Please read QUICKSTART for more information on how to use each of the extra cores, this file is inside each folders: SAMCOUPE, CPC6128, MSX, NES, COLECO, ATARI, together with the README file!